prasannax1/starships/README.md

 The *Vulture Class* might be small compared to most of the ships it will face, but it packs a mean punch in it's complement of phasers and torpedoes - and as if that were not enough, like the pack bird it's named after, the *Vulture Class* typically operates in teams of two or three.
-The multi vector attack patterns more than makes up for any disadvantage the *Vulture Class* might have in battle.
+The multi vector attack patterns more than make up for any disadvantage the *Vulture Class* might have in battle.

 Unlike the other ships of the *Exodus*, the *Vulture Class* wasn't designed specifically for it.